 - Making education accessible to every child.

-- Playing a sport at pro-level: It helps you and others too, as it provides them with. a hobby. and they can invest their energy in something they love.
+- Playing a pro-level sport helps you and others, too, as it provides them with a hobby, and they can invest their energy in something they love.

 - Creating crafts to bring joy into many homes.

 An open mind is paramount when we decide to live with a purpose.
 Firstly, it’s essential to understand that it will not always be enjoyable.
 Once you discover your purpose and persist with it for long enough, the most miraculous thing happens — it stops being an activity and becomes a state of mind; instead, a blissful emotional and mental state.

 If you’re wondering what to do with your life, you can take the suggestions of others on board, but ultimately, an individual passion is what you need to discover on your own.
 It’s a private matter, an intimate affair.
 It’s your business alone.
 Your fulfillment is going to come from pursuing what matters to you.
 So, what does matter to you?
 Do you know?